Anti-Aging

 Injection Site Rotation

-Rotate injection sites to prevent lipodystrophy (localized fat tissue changes).
-For abdominal injections, use a clock pattern around the navel.
-Allow at least 1 inch between injection sites.
+Rotate sites to prevent lipodystrophy.
+For belly injections, work around the navel in a clock pattern.
+Keep at least 1 inch between sites.

 Storage & Stability